Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 - [1] Overcharged PCF

 - Overclock: Overtuned Particle Accelerator — Grants a whooping extra 8 damage per shot.
+While the drastic reduction to ammo hurts, the damage boost drastically reduces the amount of shots needed to kill anything, balancing out your ammo efficiency.

 1. Jury-Rigged Boomstick